trndnhan/Facial-Deepfake-Detection-with-ViT-and-CNN/README.md

 A **web-based demo** is built using **FastAPI**.
 This allows users to either upload an image or generate one via **StyleGAN3** and then select the model (ViT or ResNet50) for prediction.
 The models are hosted on HuggingFace's hub for easy access.

-_The models are outdated, but they can still be run for demonstration purposes.
-The new models are under development and will be pushed on the HuggingFace's model before the end of this year._
+_The models are not the final version, further training iterations may help refine the performance of the models._

 ---